Fusion Quivers: Quivers and semisimple categories

 \subsection{Finite quivers}

+We refer to \cite{reineke08} for a detailed introduction to quivers and their modules.
 A \emph{quiver} $Q=(I, Q^1; s,t)$ consists of sets $I$ of vertices and $Q^1$ of arrows together with source and target maps $s,t: Q^1 \rightarrow I$.
 We write $\alpha: i \rightarrow j$ for $\alpha \in Q^{1}$ with source $i$ and target $j$.
 The set of arrows from vertex $i$ to vertex $j$ is denoted by $Q_{ij}$.
 The quiver is called non-trivial, if $Q^{1}$ is non-empty.
 We assume that all quivers are finite, i.e. both the vertices and arrows form finite sets.
 The \emph{rank} of a quiver is the cardinality of the set of vertices.

 Thus, a quiver is just a finite directed graph, and it is typically drawn as a graph in the plane to visualize the incidence relations, for example:

 \paragraph{Quiver modules} Quivers are mainly of interest for their categories of representations, here called modules: For a quiver $Q$, a \emph{module $(V,f$) over $Q$} or a \emph{Q-module} is a collection of vector spaces $(V_i)_{i \in I}$ together with a collection of linear maps $(f_{\alpha}: V_i \rightarrow V_j)_{\alpha: i \rightarrow j}$, indexed by the arrows $\alpha$ of $Q$.
 The module $V$ is called finite dimensional, if all $V_{i}$ are finite dimensional.
 For a collection of vector spaces $(V_{i})_{i \in I}$ there is a distinguished module, where all linear maps $f_{\alpha}=0$ are the zero morphisms.
 Such a module is called \emph{vertex semisimple} in the sequel.